patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify#changelog) for the details.

+= 2.1 =
+* Enhancement: URLs in csv export
+* Enhancement: percentages on Content and Referrers pages

 = 2.0 =
 * Enhancement: average/minimum/maximum daily views per month on Dashboard page
 * Enhancement: code simplifications